 An art teacher introduced me to model making in a high school art class.
 It was a fun project and one which made me feel proud and accomplished.
 We were studying the design and development of suburban communities, and the project assignment was to build a futuristic house.

-What is the new challenge which I am presenting to you?
 Consider building an architectural model of a futuristic house, a fantasy structure, a duplicate of your childhood home, or a model of your current house or dream home.

 Model Building Materials and Tools

-Model Building Tips and Building Guide
+Model Building Tips and Guide

 Building a model replica follows similar steps in building a real house.
-Start with an idea, draw the house plans, build the foundation, add the walls, and top the building off with a roof.
+Start with an idea, draw the house plans, build the foundation, include the walls, and top the building off with a roof.

 - House plan